 Related chapters

-- Kubernetes Fundamentals (v1.35): architecture, objects and baseline practices - Core Kubernetes operating model behind sidecar, queue, and scatter-gather pattern execution.
+- Kubernetes Fundamentals (v1.36): architecture, objects and baseline practices - The core Kubernetes operating model behind Pod composition, queue, and scatter-gather patterns.

 - Why know Cloud Native and 12 factors - Intro framing for platform thinking and trade-off analysis in distributed system design.

-- Service Mesh Architecture - Extension of service-to-service communication, traffic policy, and networking concerns in distributed systems.
+- Service Mesh Architecture - A continuation of service-to-service communication, traffic routing policy, and network concerns in distributed systems.

-- Event-Driven Architecture: Event Sourcing, CQRS, Saga - Asynchronous coordination and decomposition patterns for high-scale distributed workloads.
+- Event-Driven Architecture: Event Sourcing, CQRS, Saga - Asynchronous coordination and decomposition patterns for systems with a high volume of events.

-- Kafka: The Definitive Guide (short summary) - Queue and streaming practice that grounds Work Queue and event-driven patterns from the book.
+- Kafka: The Definitive Guide, 2nd Edition (short summary) - Queue and stream-processing practice that grounds work queues and event-driven patterns from the book.